• Skip to primary navigation

 tofu press or by wrapping in paper towels and placing it on a plate with another plate on top.
 Put something heavy on top.
 Press for around 15 minutes while you prepare the other veggies.
 When the tofu is pressed, cut it into 1" cubes.

-• If desired, dry-fry the tofu in a skillet over medium heat until browned on one side or use one of the other methods mentioned in the article (also see notes).
+• Dry-fry the tofu in a skillet over medium heat until browned on one side or see the notes for other suggestions.
 Flip and brown on the other side.
 Remove from heat until ready to use.

 • Warm a large pot with deep sides over medium heat.
 Add about 1/3 cup of water or vegetable broth.
 Add the onion, bell pepper, broccoli, and carrots and sauté until they start to soften.
 To speed cooking, you can separate them into two pans.